Tulcea: Demographics

+At the 2021 census Tulcea had a population of 65,624 with a majority of Romanians (74.83%) with minorities of Lipovans (1.9%), Roma (1.57%), Turks (0.67%), Ukrainians (0.42%), Greeks (0.27%), Bulgarians (0.03%), others (0.38%) and unknown (19.93%).

-According to the 2011 census, Tulcea has a population of 73,707 inhabitants, 93.2% of which are ethnic Romanian.
-Significant minority groups include Lipovans (2.6%), Roma (1.4%) and Turks (1.2%).
+At the 2011 census Tulcea had a population of 73,707 with a majority of Romanians (83.37%) with minorities of Lipovans (2.36%), Roma (1.29%), Turks (1.11%), Ukrainians (0.51%), Greeks (0.28%), Bulgarians (0.02%), others (0.53%) and unknown (10.53%).

-Most of the indigenous Bulgarians left the town in 1941 in accordance with the Treaty of Craiova.
+Most of the indigenous Bulgarians left the city after the Treaty of Craiova.

 Culture

 Tulcea is the site of the "George Georgescu Contest", a music competition created by teachers at the Tulcea Arts High School and held annually since 1992.
 Named in honor of the conductor George Georgescu (1887–1964), an important figure in the development of Romanian classical music who was born in the Tulcea county, the contest was at first open only to Romanian music school and high school students but began admitting international students in 1995.
 Organizers include the Romanian Ministry of Education and Youth, the Education Board of Tulcea County, the Tulcea County Council, the Tulcea Mayoralty, and surviving members of Georgescu's family.

 The Monument of Independence represents one of the main attractions of the city, because of its placement and of the panoramic view that it offers.
 It is located on the same hill as the ruins of Aegyssus and the history museum.
 The monument itself is represented by an obelisk with a statue of an eagle on one side and the statue of a soldier on the other.
 The monument was erected to commemorate the War of Independence that made Dobruja part of Romania.
-Construction began on 17 October 1879, in the presence of Prince Carol I of Romania.
+Construction began on October 17, 1879, in the presence of Prince Carol I of Romania.

 The main high school is the Spiru Haret Dobrujan College.